mlow/netflow-traffic-accounter/README.md

 **localNets** - Default: null.
 An array of subnets considered local, which we will account incoming and outgoing traffic for.
 Can be an array of strings or of `Netmask` objects from the [Netmask](https://github.com/rs/node-netmask) package.

+**ignoreNets** - Default: null.
+An array of subnets to ignore.
+We will not account traffic between localNets and ignoreNets.
+Can be an array of strings or of `Netmask` objects from the [Netmask](https://github.com/rs/node-netmask) package.